 The type of flux used by plumbers is a very aggressive acid-based type, and is very bad for electronics.
 Electrical connectors might not be harmed by plumbers flux, but I don’t like having any around to mix up with my electrical repair supplies.

-Rosin-based flux (pine tree sap) is common and works great for electrical parts.
+Rosin-based flux (dried pine tree sap) is common and works great for electrical parts.
 If you are struggling to get a good solder connection, make sure you are using good flux.
 If you are not using flux, your life has been sitting on a throne of lies…

 Let’s wrap this up